This land is your land, this land is my land

 The learning extended outside the classroom with a walk to nearby Jones Creek to study erosion, a field trip to the Louisiana Art and Science Museum to see a National Parks movie, and a fabulous hike to see some waterfalls at the Clark Creek Natural Area in Mississippi.
 Each fourth grader received a free one-year park pass from the Every Kid in a Park program, which is a national youth initiative that specifically encourages fourth graders and their families to explore our country’s natural wonders and historic sites.
 We hope everyone will get a chance to explore our nation’s great outdoors…from California to the Gulf Stream waters!

-Rosalyn is in her sixteenth year of teaching.
-Prior to coming to Episcopal, she taught at independent schools in New York City and Los Angeles.
-She is in her second year of teaching fourth grade science and taught second grade for two years.
-Rosalyn earned her Bachelor's degree in Biology at Whitman College and her Master's degree in Early Childhood and Elementary Education at New York University.
+Rosalyn is in her seventeenth year of teaching.
+Prior to coming to Episcopal five years ago, she taught at independent schools in New York City and Los Angeles.
+She is in her third year of teaching fourth grade science and taught second grade for two years.
+Rosalyn earned her Bachelor’s degree in Biology at Whitman College and her Master’s degree in Early Childhood and Elementary Education at New York University.
 She loves teaching science and finding ways to integrate technology and other subjects into the curriculum.